ContentSquare/chproxy/README.md

     ]
 ```

-### Spread `SELECTs` from reporting apps among cluster nodes
+### Spread `SELECT`s from reporting apps among cluster nodes

 Reporting servers are usually located in a limited number of subnetworks.
 Reporting apps usually generate various customer reports from `SELECT` query results.
-The load generated by such `SELECTs` on `ClickHouse` cluster may vary depending on the number of online customers and on the generated reports.
+The load generated by such `SELECT`s on `ClickHouse` cluster may vary depending on the number of online customers and on the generated report types.
 It is obvious that the load must be limited in order to prevent cluster overload.

-All the `SELECTs` may be routed to a [distributed table](http://clickhouse-docs.readthedocs.io/en/latest/table_engines/distributed.html) on a single node.
+All the `SELECT`s may be routed to a [distributed table](http://clickhouse-docs.readthedocs.io/en/latest/table_engines/distributed.html) on a single node.
 But this increases resource usage (RAM, CPU and network) on the node comparing to other nodes, since it must do final aggregation, sorting and filtering for the data obtained from cluster nodes (shards).

-It would be better to create identical distributed table on each shard and spread `SELECTs` among all the available shards.
+It would be better to create identical distributed table on each shard and spread `SELECT`s among all the available shards.

-The following minimal `chproxy` config may be used for this [use case](https://github.com/Vertamedia/chproxy/blob/master/config/examples/spread.selects.yml):
+The following minimal `chproxy` config may be used for [this use case](https://github.com/Vertamedia/chproxy/blob/master/config/examples/spread.selects.yml):
 ```yml
 server:
   http: